Hearing Test Adelaide

-What is involved in hearing tests?
+What is involved in Hearing Test Adelaide?

-These are three types of testing available:
+These are three types of testing available in Hearing Test Adelaide:

 Outer ear testing – Otoscopy: Here, we are using a specialist instrument called an otoscope.
 We use the otoscope to check the ear canal for blockages and to assess the health of your eardrum.